A HISTORICAL RECORD: CREATION TO PATRIARCHS

 ¤ progressive – it plays out in time, with gradual historical development, always with a specific goal in mind.

-¤ selective – as we have seen in Unit 5, is a highly selective history, giving us everything we need "for a godly life" (2 Peter 1:3).
+¤ selective – as we have seen in Unit 5, it is a highly selective history, giving us everything we need "for a godly life" (2 Peter 1:3).
+(Not to satisfy our curiosity!)

 ¤ purpose-driven – Biblical history is more that just facts, it is facts given with a specific goal in mind.
 In the words of Moses, there are some secret things we will probably never know,